 - 6 If you are submitting your applications by mail, do not send your applications in report covers or on paper that will not scan well.
 All applications are scored online, even those submitted by postal mail. - 7 Make sure you answer the question asked!
 You can talk about other things as well, but the most common error is not answering the questions asked. - 8 Pay attention to deadlines.
 Late applications will sabotage your effort. - 9 Be clear and concise.
 Answer the question fully, but do not rely on an unnecessary volume of words to make the point that you want to make just to fill up space for an answer to one of the questions you have been asked, like this tip is doing!
-Don't use two lines if only one is needed. - 10 Using good grammar and spelling tells the judge you are serious and careful.
+Don't use two lines if only one is needed.

+- 10 Using good grammar and spelling tells the judge you are serious and careful.
 Ask a teacher or other adult to help you proofread your application. - 11 Pictures tell a lot about you and your project.
 Select them carefully and size them appropriately to tell the story.
-Include captions so the judges know what they are looking at and why.
+All photos must have captions so the judges know what they are looking at and why.
 However, not all answers will lend themselves to being helped by a picture.
 Concise use of pictures can be just as important as concise use of language. - 12 Occasionally, the order of questions will change from year to year.
 Make sure you use the current year's questions.
 It is always helpful to start with your application from last year, but make sure you properly edit for the current year. - 13 Honesty is, as always, the best policy.
 Be mindful of the fact that scorers, while remaining anonymous, may be able to verify the claims made in your application.
-You do not want to get caught embellishing your activities or accomplishments.
+You do not want to get caught embellishing your activities or accomplishments. - 14 All answers must be the words of the contestant.
+Parental help is acceptable in terms of proofreading and formatting ONLY.